 3.5 Unspent Funds

-Any Operating or Services to the Community funds unspent during a fiscal year may be transferred to the current year Granting budget or carried over to the following year, depending on the circumstances.
+Any Operating or Partnership Investments funds unspent during a fiscal year may be transferred to the current year Granting budget or carried over to the following year, depending on the circumstances.
 Unused Granting funds may also be carried over to the following year’s budget.
-Any available Granting funds should be allocated in a timely fashion.

 Operating Cost Ratio: OTF’s total expenditures (excluding depreciation) as a percentage of total funding received.